tquiggle/Diecast-Remote-Raceway/StartingGate/README.md

 * bottom-cover.stl - this is an optional bottom cap for use on a completed controller case while testing, before mounting to a set of starting gate lanes.
 It is based on the PiSugar [pisugar_case_common_cap.STL](https://github.com/PiSugar/PiSugar/blob/master/model/pisugar_case_common_cap.STL) but has been modified to slightly beef up the clips that hold the cap onto the bottom of the pi-zero-case.
 * pi-zero-case.stl - a modified version of PiSugar's
 [pisugar_nobatt_shell.STL](https://github.com/PiSugar/PiSugar/blob/master/model/pisugar_nobatt_shell.STL) with embossed labels for the exposed ports.
-The Raspberry Pi Zero W board mounts to this case.
+The Raspberry Pi Zero board mounts to this case.
 * connector-case.stl - case for the Prototyping pHAT or custom PCB with JST connectors.
 Snaps onto the pi-zero-case.
 * lcd-cap.stl - a slightly modified version of the PiSugar